vcarel/client-side-app-example/README.md

 There no CSS as well.
 We use the [Stylus](http://learnboost.github.io/stylus/) preprocessor to make them.

 There are JS files, but they are organised as modules.
 And, at the end, there's only 1 JS file in the bundle.
 That's the job of [Webmake](https://github.com/medikoo/modules-webmake) to assemble those.
-Its syntax is pretty close to node.js, so it should be of no surprise.
+Its syntax is pretty close to node.js / browserify, so it should be of no surprise.

 # How to make a release